tellor-io/dataSpecs/types/GasPriceOracle.md

 ## JSON Representation
-The JSON representation of your new query type is needed to construct query objects in a variety of languages.
-It contains the essential components of your query: type name, parameters in an ordered list and their corresponding value types, as well as the expected response type for the query.

-For example, the JSON representation of a `SpotPrice` query:
+The JSON representation of a `GasPriceOracle` query:
 ```json
 {
     "type": "GasPriceOracle",